Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 1.3.5.
 The relationship between the volume of a substance and its quantity

-The volume occupied by 1 mole of gas or vapor at ground level is called molar volumegas and has the dimension liter per mole.
+The volume occupied by 1 mole of gas or vapor at n.o. is called molar volumegas and has the dimension of a liter per mole.

 V = ν V mol,

-And, conversely, knowing the volume ( V) of a gaseous substance under normal conditions, its quantity (ν) can be calculated :
+Conversely, knowing the volume ( V) of a gaseous substance under normal conditions, you can calculate its amount (ν) :

 Basic formulas and concepts: